intel/neural-compressor/examples/3.x_api/pytorch/nlp/huggingface_models/language-modeling/quantization/weight_only/README.md

 |   GPTQ   |  &#10004;|

 > We validated the typical LLMs such as: `meta-llama/Llama-2-7b-hf`, `EleutherAI/gpt-j-6B`, `facebook/opt-125m`.
+>
+> Notes:
+> 1. `--gptq_actorder` is not supported by HPU.
+> 2. Only support inference using uint4.
+> 3. Double quantization is not supported on HPU.

 ## Support status on CPU